Conner Prairie Wants Everyone to Experience the Prairie.

 Handicapped parking is available close to the Welcome Center.

-We here at Conner Prairie are accessible and Autism friendly.
+We here at Conner Prairie are inclusive and Autism friendly.

 We are proud to offer families with children and adults with autism, as well as other sensory or developmental challenges, a local attraction with a focused and friendly environment.